-The standard Personal Allowance for 2019/2020 is £12,500.
+The standard Personal Allowance for 2025/26 is £12,570.

-If your total taxable income is more than your Personal Allowance then you will pay tax.
-National insurance contributions will not be deducted from your Local Government Pension payments.
+If your total taxable income is more than your Personal Allowance, you will pay tax.
+National insurance contributions will not be deducted from your LGPS pension payments.

 Each year your employer or your pension scheme (if you have a pension in payment) will give you a P60.
 Your P60 shows what you have been paid, and how much tax has been deducted.
 It is important that you keep your P60 in a safe place.